10+ Things to Make With Violets

 1. Violet Leaf Infused Oil

-This violet leaf infused oil can be massaged directly onto dry, irritated skin or used as an ingredient in recipes for salves, lotions, creams, lip balms, soaps and lotion bars.
+This violet leaf infused oil can be massaged directly onto dry, irritated skin or used as an ingredient in recipes for salves, lotions, creams, lip balms, soaps, and lotion bars.

 If you don’t have violet leaves where you live, you can purchase dried from Mountain Rose Herbs.

 To make it, fill a canning jar about half-way with dried violet leaves.
 Cover with about twice as much as your favorite carrier oil, or to the top of the jar.
-(Suggested oils include sunflower, olive, sweet almond, apricot kernel, avocado, hemp and so forth.)
+(Suggested oils include sunflower, olive, sweet almond, apricot kernel, avocado, hemp, and so forth.)